michieltjampens/tios/core/code/guides/troubleshooting.md

 - 50MHz clock out of PHY => ok
 - 50MHz clock in SoM => Not ok

+**Partial solution**
 The pad on the SoM was shorted to ground, removing the short solved the issue IF the cable isn't in before power on...

 Maybe related? https://community.st.com/t5/stm32-mpus-products/ethernet-fails-if-cable-plugged-in-during-boot-if-plugged-in/td-p/83641 ?
 But that's a gbit phy...

+Next option was a hardware issue, because not enough bulk capacitance near the eth chip. (was 2x1uF replaced one with 10uF) This seemed to fix it at first but for some reason only worked twice and then back to how it was.